 The UC Davis McNair Scholars Program was born during the winter quarter in 1996.
 It is a two-year program funded by TRIO and the U.S. Department of Education.
 It is designed to encourage students from groups often underrepresented in graduate programs to pursue doctoral degrees.
-Eighteen to 20 UC Davis undergraduates and incoming transfer students are selected each year to participate in academic year and summer activities.
-Check out the McNair Scholars Program brochure located here.
+Eighteen to twenty UC Davis undergraduates and incoming transfer students are selected each year to participate in academic year and summer activities.

 To qualify for the McNair Scholars Program students must meet the following criteria:

-- Completed at least 90 quarter units (60 semester units) at time of entry.
+- Completed at least 90 quarter units (60-semester units) at the time of entry.

 - Have not completed a Bachelor of Arts or Bachelor of Science.